wtsi-hgi/farmers-report/README.md

 ### Infrastructure

 Infrastructure is managed via Terraform with a remote backend in a s3 bucket to enable shared access to Terraform state file.
-Code contains instructions to create an OpenStack VM and configure it (install software and launch systemd services).
+Code contains instructions to create an OpenStack VM and configure it as follows.

+Terraform creates all cloud resources and do not reuse any existing objects.
+It creates
+* keypair
+* network and subnetwork
+* external floating IP
+* security group with open 8080 port
+* VM
+* DNS record

+OpenStack instance is configured using `cloud-config` defined in `terraform/startup.yaml`.
+It
+* mounts NFS (`nfs.mount` systemd service)
+* writes config files (for SMB mount, go-farmer, farm-dashboard)
+* installs cifs-utils, go, go-farmer, shinyproxy
+* runs go-farmer (`go-farmer.service` systemd service)
+* writes shinyproxy configuration (`terraform/shinyproxy.yml`)

 #### Initialisation (needed only once)